Sakimori/matteo-the-prestige/README.md

   - shows a paginated list of all teams whose names contain the given search term.
 - m;showallteams
   - shows a paginated list of all teams available for games which can be scrolled through.

-### player commands:
-- m;showplayer [name]
-  - displays any name's stars, there's a limit of 70 characters. that should be *plenty*. note: if you want to lookup a lot of different players you can do it on onomancer instead of spamming this command a bunch and clogging up discord: https://onomancer.sibr.dev/reflect
-- m;idolize [name]
-  - records any name as your idol, mostly for fun.
-- m;showidol
-  - displays your idol's name and stars in a discord embed.

 ### game commands:
 - m;startgame --day # or -d #